marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

 #### Steps

 1. Start the Azure Storage Emulator.
 2. Set the value of the `AzureWebJobsStorage` in your `local.settings.json` to `UseDevelopmentStorage=true`.
-This advices the function worker to use your local Azure Storage Emulator.
+This instructs the Azure Functions local runtime to use your local Azure Storage Emulator.
 3. Start the function via `npm run start`.
    > 🔎 **Observation** - You can see that the runtime is serving three functions.

    ![Durable Function Runtime](../../img/lessons/durablefunctions/chaining/DurableFunctionSimple.png)
-4. Trigger the orchestration via the tool of your choice e.g. Postman.
+4. Start the Client Function via the tool of your choice e.g. Postman.
    > ❔ **Question** - What route do you have to use?

    > 🔎 **Observation** - The result of the orchestration is not directly returned to the caller.
-Instead the Client Function is returning the ID and several HTTP endpoints to interact with the orchestration.
+Instead the Client Function is returning the ID of the orchestrator instance and several HTTP endpoints to interact with this instance.

    ![Durable Function Response](../../img/lessons/durablefunctions/chaining/DurableFunctionSimpleResponse.png)

 5. Call the `statusQueryGetUri` endpoint to receive the results of the orchestration.